 - Provide time for the committee to determine if you are ready, and begin discussion and agree upon the process for identifying an appropriate and relevant topic as well as the individualized task questions.
 To keep the RA manageable and relevant, task questions will fall within an appropriate, pre-determined topic area that is discussed and selected in advance by your Graduate Advisory Committee.

-- Set dates for the two week take-home assessment period and oral exam.
-The take-home portion must begin no later than the beginning of the fourth week before the end of the term.
-This is to ensure that the RA occurs within an academic session and before the end of the term.
-Work with your committee to schedule the take-home portion and oral exam.
-This is to ensure there are no substantive conflicts with course-related or assistantship-related requirements (such as project deadlines or coursework exams).
+- Work with your committee to schedule the take-home portion and oral exam.
+This is to ensure there are no substantive conflicts with course-related or assistantship-related requirements (such as project deadlines or coursework exams), or with the availability of faculty.
 In addition, each semester has official holiday(s) that are to be taken into consideration.
-You must be registered during the term in which you take the RA.
+The default duration of the take-home portion is two weeks, but can be as long as three weeks at the discretion of your committee.

 - With confirmation from your major professor, inform the Graduate Coordinator at least two weeks before the RA take-home portion start date of your intent to take the RA and the agreed-upon dates for the take-home and oral exams.